morenoh149/pythonConcurrencyFromTheGroundUp/readme.md

 * we add Thread to service multiple clients, but due to python's GIL we can only use one cpu
   * response time grows linearly proportional to the number of concurrent requests
   * python, unlike most Operating Systems, will give priority to cpu-bound requests.
 So a computationally expensive request will tie up the server.
+* we add a pool so a cpu-bound requests don't affect shorter requests